socketry/falcon-examples/streaming-input/readme.md

 # Streaming Input

-This example shows how to stream CSV records as input.
+This example shows how to upload a file to compute it's checksum.

 ## Usage